How to File an Arbitration

-If both brokers involved in the commission dispute are members of a Board of REALTORS®, then they must arbitrate through the Board rather than litigate the matter per Article 17 of the Code of Ethics.
+If both brokers involved in the commission dispute are members of a Association of REALTORS®, then they must arbitrate through the Association rather than litigate the matter per Article 17 of the Code of Ethics.

 In arbitrable cases, the Arbitration Committee convenes a panel of impartial, unbiased, and experienced REALTORS® to consider your case.
 Designed to ensure that the due process rights of all parties are protected, claimants and respondents may be represented by attorneys, call witnesses, present evidence, and challenge the qualifications of the panel members selected to hear the case.

 The parties also enjoy a limited right to request a procedural review or file a legal challenge to the decision if they believe that there were procedural deficiencies or other irregularities that constitutes a deprivation of due process.
 However, this is not an appeal on the decision itself, only the procedures used in conducting the hearing.

 In addition to arbitration services, we also offer Mediation as an alternative for resolving commission or other business disputes.
 Mediation has become a popular alternative to arbitration because it is quicker, easier and provides the parties with more control over the final resolution of the dispute.

 Mediation allows members to negotiate a mutually agreeable solution by providing an impartial third party to facilitate discussion between the parties.
 It is a process that is generally faster and less expensive than arbitration.
 Mediation also allows members to avoid the confrontational and adversarial nature of an arbitration hearing.
 The goal is to foster dialog and reach an understanding that allows the parties to find a middle ground to resolve the conflict.